Welcome to the main resource and information hub for our parents/guardians!

 What is considered a tardy?

-Students who are not in their assigned 1st or 5th block classroom by the 7:45 AM tardy bell are officially considered tardy.
+Students who are not physically presented in their assigned 1st period class by the 8:00 AM tardy bell are officially considered tardy.
 The tardy is considered unexcused unless it is accompanied with a written note from a parent/guardian or faculty/staff member.
 In addition to the reasons listed for an excused absence, inclement weather is considered an excused tardy.

-Each time students are tardy unexcused ten (10) times within a grading period they will be issued a Saturday School.
-Students are also considered tardy during the school day if they are not present in their assigned classroom when the tardy bell rings, of which then they are required to report to the Upper School Attendance Office for an unexcused tardy pass.
+Each time students are tardy unexcused five (5) times within a grading period they will be issued a Detention and once they accumulate ten (10) tardies within a grading period they will be issued a Saturday School.
+Students are also considered tardy during the school day if they are not present in their assigned classroom when the tardy bell rings, of which they are then required to report to the Upper School Attendance Office for an unexcused tardy pass.

 Who should I contact if I have additional questions?

-Ms. Cindy Arthur serves as the Upper School Attendance Coordinator for Harvest Preparatory School and can answer your questions pertaining to the standards as established by the Ohio Department of Education, as well as requirements established by the school.
-Ms. Arthur can be reached at 614-382-1111 ext.
-415 or via email at firstname.lastname@example.org.
+Mrs. Dava Butler serves as the Middle School & Upper School Attendance Coordinator for Harvest Preparatory School and can answer your questions pertaining to the standards as established by the Ohio Department of Education, as well as requirements established by the school.
+Mrs. Butler can be reached at 614-382-1111 ext.
+415 or via email at firstname.lastname@example.org

-Parents/Guardians of students in Pre-Kindergarten-Grade 6 should notify the Lower School Office Attendance Coordinator, Ms. Pam Carter, by phone at 614-382-1111 ext.
+Parents/Guardians of students in Pre-Kindergarten-Grade 5 should notify the Lower School Office Attendance Coordinator, Ms. Susan Carlos, by phone at 614-382-1111 ext.
 218 or email@example.com to report a student absence.

 A written note or email should be made available to the school office or classroom teacher before or upon the student returning to school.
 See above for the classification of excused absences.